 Based on the gospel for Sunday 18 November – Mark 13:24-32

-This reflection and prayer were written by Sue Allerton, from Our Lady of Grace parish, Prestwich near Manchester.
+This reflection and prayer were written by Joy Wanless, from Our Lady of Grace parish, Prestwich near Manchester.
 It is taken from CAFOD’s Weekly Reflections, to which you can subscribe.
-Sue has been contributing to the national weekly reflections for the last few weeks and prepares the CAFOD in Salford monthly prayers.
+Joy has been contributing to the national weekly reflections for the last few weeks and is a CAFOD volunteer.